-Flip the crêpes: Once the edges are slightly dried and the underside is golden and set, flip the crêpe with a rubber spatular and cook for 30-60 seconds or so until golden brown.
+Flip the crêpes with a rubber spatula and cook for 30-60 seconds or so until golden brown.
+Slide onto a plate.
 (Image 11)

 TIP: Make sure to give the batter a quick stir each time you scoop the batter to pour into the pan.

 - Mixing the ingredients.
-When making the batter, add the liquid ingredients into the dry ingredients gradually whilst whisking constantly.
+When making the batter, add the liquid ingredients to the dry ingredients gradually whilst whisking constantly.
 This prevents large lumps in the batter.

 Don’t worry.
 This can be remedied.
 If there are only a few small lumps, then pass the batter through a fine mesh sieve and discard these lumps of flour.

 Absolutely.
 The batter needs to be made in advance to allow it to rest.
-Prepare the batter the night before use, cover with cling wrap and refrigerate.
+Prepare the batter the night before use, cover it with cling wrap, and refrigerate.
 Prepare the crêpes and syrup as per the instructions.